 Unfortunately, anti-trans violence has only risen since the first Transgender Day of Remembrance.
 The HRC has tracked the murder of 27 transgender, non-binary, and gender diverse people so far in 2024.
 This violence especially impacts QTBIPOC (Queer, Trans, Black, Indigenous People of Color) folks – 74% of those murders were people of color and nearly half were Black transgender women.
 63% were killed with a gun.

-Scheduled Massachusetts Transgender Day of Remembrance events currently include:
+Scheduled 2024 Massachusetts Transgender Day of Remembrance events included:

 - Boston’s 25th Annual Transgender Day of Remembrance, November 15 – 17